Works

 The breast, a synecdoche of the woman’s body that becomes a concept of the female archetype, is enclosed and constrained in a metal cage, which is not meant to protect it but rather serves to exhibit it and put it on display, similar to the bodices that fashion imposed as a canon of beauty.

-The lid of the cage, a sort of crown looming over her like a spider, seems almost to mock her in the role imposed on her, while the central jewel, made of a spherical lead bullet from a muzzle-loading rifle, set with silver wire, stares at her almost as if it were a lustful eye grazing her nipple like a sword of Damocles.
+On the lid of the cage looms a sort of crown enclosing a lead bullet from a muzzle-loading rifle, set with silver wire, as if it were a lustful eye grazing the nipple like a sword of Damocles.

 Iboclemea – August 2022

-The word that gives the work its title does not exist; it emerged in the morning in the intermediate zone between dreaming and waking as an elsewhere, a nonplace that does not belong to the physical world, in which the higher self exists, the primordial essence of each of us connected to the universal energy.
-From this place it observes the path of each incarnation and preserves its memory.
+The word that gives the work its title emerged in the morning between dreaming and waking, as a nonplace parallel to the physical world, in which the higher self, the primordial essence of each of us, connected to universal energy, reigns.
+It observes the path of each incarnation and preserves its memory.

-The embroidery case is a precious crystal and silver vase, which like Pandora’s contains something inscrutable: the same the metal label that hangs on the front is empty, suggesting that the contents cannot be known.
+The embroidery case is a crystal and silver vase, which like Pandora’s contains the inscrutable: the metal label hanging on the front is empty, suggesting that the contents cannot be known.

-Lifting the lid one stands before a scrutinizing eye, surrounded by rays of light; the subject of the embroidery.
+Lifting the lid reveals a peering eye, surrounded by rays of light.
 Inside the vase rotates in an infinite orbit a milky glass sphere, the eyeball that sees all.

-The position of the embroidery transforms the square doily into a rhombus, changing it from a stable, balanced and solid figure into something flexible and adaptable, vital, moving, as a self-respecting higher entity should be.
+The doily conceived square is now a rhombus, changed from a stable, balanced and solid figure into something flexible and adaptable, vital, moving, as a self-respecting higher entity must be.

 Tutto è vano al di fuori di questo cielo infinito – July 2022